AbhishekGowda28/daily-coding/100-js-algo/README.md

 ---
 # Problem - 5

 Given an array of integers, find the pair of adjacent elements that has the largest product and return that product.

 Example:
 For inputArray = [3, 6, -2, -5, 7, 3], the output should be
  adjacentElementsProduct(inputArray) = 21.
  7 and 3 produce the largest product.

+---
+# Problem - 6

+Given an array of strings, return another array containing all of its longest strings.

+Example :
+For inputArray = ["aba", "aa", "ad", "vcd", "aba"], the output should be allLongestStrings(inputArray) = ["aba", "vcd", "aba"].

+---